Dyspareunia: understanding and treating pain during intercourse

 Can dyspareunia be cured?

-If you experience persistent pain during or after intercourse, you can seek advice from your health care professional, who will help you determine the cause.
+If you experience persistent pain during or after intercourse, you can seek advice from your health professional, who will help you determine the cause.

 Treatment depends on the origin of the pain.
 There are many causes, and the first thing to do is toidentify them.

-When should you seek advice if in doubt?
+When should you seek medical advice?

-Dyspareunia FAQs
+Dyspareunia FAQ

 How to recognize dyspareunia?